kodeFant/driftercode.com/content/blog/http-requests-from-elm-to-ihp/index.md

     json IndexView {..} = toJSON (books |> map bookToJSON)
 ```

+It's nice that we can use the same type that we defined for the Elm flags.

-A List of `Book` maps into a List of the `BookJSON` type we defined in the previous post and turns it into JSON.
+A list of `Book` now maps into a list of the `BookJSON` type we defined in the previous post and turns it into a plain JSON representation, and it can be decoded by the same `bookDecoder` we generated into Elm.

 The `/Books` endpoint will now serve you HTML by default.
 But if you set the header `Accept: application/json`, it will display the JSON version instead.
 You can test it with curl: